Muhajir (Pakistan): Gujarati

-Gujarati Muhajirs mainly settled in the Pakistani province of Sindh, are considered the second largest sub-group within the muhajirs.
-Estimates say there are 3,500,000 ex-speakers of the Gujarati language in Karachi.
-Before 1970s Gujaratis used to speak their own language, although they identified with the Urdu-speakers.
-After the nationalization of schools in 1970s, Gujaratis left their own language and started to assimilate into the Urdu-speakers.
+There is a large community of Gujarati Muhajirs mainly settled in the Pakistani province of Sindh.
+Estimates say there are 3,500,000 speakers of the Gujarati language in Karachi.
+Although the Gujaratis speak their own language, they tend to identify with the Urdu-speakers This group includes Muhammad Ali Jinnah, Abdul Sattar Edhi, Javed Miandad, Abdul Razzak Yaqoob, I. I. Chundrigar, and Ahmed Dawood.